 Some of you may have heard about the ancient Chinese custom of “confinement” or “Zuo Yuezi,” where mothers were told to stay indoors with their windows closed, their heads covered, and avoid bathing and washing their hair for a period of 30 days.
 They had to eat warm foods, drink confinement soups, and were not allowed to cry or shout for an entire cycle of the moon.

-Sound a bit barbaric, doesn’t it?
-But if you look at it in the context of early medicine, it all made sense.
+Sound a bit excessive, doesn’t it?
+But if you look at it in the context of early medicine, it all makes sense.

-In those days, communicable diseases were so common that closing windows and refusing visitors were the best way to prevent mothers from getting sick.
+In those days, communicable diseases were so common that closing windows and refusing visitors was the best way to prevent mothers from getting sick.
 Essentially confinement was a primitive form of quarantine to prevent postpartum complications.
-It can be traced back to the Qing Dynasty (1644 – 1911) long before the development of modern medicine and the “germ theory”
+It can be traced back to the Qing Dynasty (1644 – 1911) long before the development of modern medicine and the “germ” theory.

 Nowadays, new mothers tend to leave hospital after a few days of giving birth and are inclined to resume a normal lifestyle soon after.
 We know how germs are spread and our living standards have markedly improved.
 Since we have access to hot water, filtered fluorinated water, hair dryers, soaps and disinfectants, we do not have to adhere strictly to all the above rules.
 So is confinement still relevant today?

 It is important to point out that even in an uncomplicated labour there is still a significant loss of blood and energy for the mother.
 In this relatively depleted state a woman is more vulnerable to problems such as, infections, poor milk supply, depression, and prolonged bleeding.